GiuseppeTG/React-Rails-Hello/README.md

 # React-rails-hello

-> A simple repo for testing how to run React in a Ror project
+> A simple repo for testing how to run React in a Ror project.
+It consists on a react component rendering a random greeting message fetched from the '/greetings' API endpoint created with rails.

 ## Built With